-If your representation is seeking a modification, do you consider it necessary to partipublic examination? cipate at the Yes, I wish to participate at the public examination V No, I do not wish to participate at the public examination If you wish to participate at the public examination, please outline why you consider to necessary his to be Whilst the discussion of this particular site may not be necessary, the wider consideration of how sites have been selected and excluded, is fundamental to the soundness of the Plan, we challenge and debate.
+If your representation is seeking a modification, do you consider it necessary to participate at the public examination?
+Yes, I wish to participate at the public examination $\checkmark$ No, I do not wish to participate at the public examination If you wish to participate at the public examination, please outline why you consider this to be necessary

+Whilst the discussion of this particular site may not be necessary, the wider consideration of the basis of how sites have been selected and excluded, is fundamental to the soundness of the Plan, which requires challenge and debate.